From the principal’s desk

 Student engagement may be defined as “a disposition towards learning, working with others, and functioning in a social institution.”
 [Willms, J. D. (2003).
 Student engagement at school: A sense of belonging and participation.
 Paris: Organization for Economic Cooperation and Development.]

 Engagement at school includes students’ sense of belonging, the extent to which they value schooling outcomes, and their investment in their learning.
-Few would argue that engagement and learning are very closely connected.
+Few would argue that engagement and learning are not very closely connected.
 For all educators, therefore, student engagement is as important as academic achievement as a key measure of student success.

 Tell Them From Me is a suite of surveys for measuring student engagement and wellbeing.
 The surveys can be used to capture student, parent and teacher voices, providing reliable evidence for schools to use in identifying strengths and areas for improvement.
 The Department’s Centre for Education Statistics and Evaluation engages The Learning Bar to administer the surveys to NSW government schools.

 Between 31 March 2019 and 11 April 2019, 156 Aurora students completed the Tell Them From Me survey, which included ten measures of student engagement along with five ‘drivers’ of student outcomes.
 So how engaged are Aurora students?
 The report below summarises the results.

 The Tell Them From Me results strongly correlate with the findings of numerous other surveys, including those conducted by the Aurora State Reference Group.
 You have previously heard me describe the Aurora experience of our students using the three words: engaged, challenged and connected.
 At the Term 2 Aurora Leadership Conference and the upcoming Term 3 event, staff will continue a ‘deep dive’ in to the mass of data collected.
 In coming editions of The Auracle, we will publish further results of the most recent surveys.